iainbx/tournament-results/README.md

 ###System Tests
-To perform a system test that will play a tournament with random match results, start the python interpreter with the `python` command on the command line.
+To perform a system test that will play a tournament with random match results, start the Python interpreter with the `python` command on the command line.
-Then enter the following commands in the python interpreter to simulate a 3 player tournament.
+Then, enter the following commands in the interpreter to simulate a 3 player tournament.
 ```Python
 import tournament_test
 tournament_test.simTournament(3)
 ```
-Once the simulation has finished you can view the player standings in a readable format by using the psql command line interpreter.
-Start the psql interpreter in another command line window, or exit the python interpreter using Ctrl-D. Then type the `psql` command on the command line.
-Next, enter the following commands in the psql interpreter to connect to the tournament database and query the standings view.
+Once the simulation has finished you can view the player standings in a readable format by using the PostgreSQL interpreter.
+Start the interpreter in another command line window, or exit the Python interpreter using Ctrl-D. Then, type the `psql` command on the command line.
+Next, enter the following commands in the interpreter to connect to the tournament database and query the standings view.
 ```PLpgSQL
 \c tournament